ashayden/reasoningbot04/README.md

 4. Review generated insights and framework
 5. Examine each analysis iteration
 6. Study the final synthesized report
+7. Download the report in your preferred format (PDF/Markdown)

 ## Requirements
 - Python 3.8+